 In this way, we can see that during the last decade imports and exports have been significantly liberalized, to the extent para-tariff barriers have been gradually reduced and previous licenses and the registration of importers and exporters has been eliminated.
 The existing restrictions and prohibitions on the import and export of goods to and from the country are basically based on health, public safety and environmental criteria.
-All temporary and permanent tax exemptions related to the import of goods have been eliminated, the only existing exemptions are those contemplated in the Constitution and in international agreements signed by Peru.
-Some sector-based tariff benefits have also been regulated on an orderly basis, for instance in the mining sector, in order not to create tax evasion or avoidance mechanisms.

-Another positive aspect of the changes introduced in Peru's foreign trade is the modernization of the entity currently in charge of regulating and collecting import duties in Peru, the National Superintendency of Customs and Tax Administration (SUNAT), which is in charge of regulating the operating procedures of customs regimes and operations within a framework of flexibility and simplification, inspired by the principles of truthfulness and good faith enshrined in its regulations.
+All temporary and permanent tax exemptions related to the import of goods have been eliminated, the only existing exemptions are those contemplated in the Constitution and in international agreements Another positive aspect of the changes introduced in Peru's foreign trade is the modernization of the entity currently in charge of regulating and collecting import duties in Peru, the National Superintendency of Customs and Tax Administration (SUNAT), which is in charge of regulating the operating procedures of customs regimes and operations within a framework of flexibility and simplification, inspired by the principles of truthfulness and good faith enshrined in its regulations.
 Although the regulatory framework applicable to foreign trade and customs operations in Peru can still be improved, we believe that we currently have a modern and agile regulatory framework which actively contributes to the growth of foreign trade.